dasmeta/terraform-aws-modules/modules/cloudfront-ssl-hsts/README.md

 # Module to create aws cloudfront(CDN) resource with related resources and options.The var.origins is a list of origins with their behaviors, so that for each origin it creates the behavior also.
 The default behavior/origin is the last one from var.origins listing.
 For non default behaviors origin_object.behavior.path_pattern required, this defines the routing path for behavior.

-# example with ALB default and 2 more cache behaviors:
+## example with s3 default and 1 more alb cache behaviors:
-## it creates

 ```hcl
 provider "aws" {